FigNewtons/optics-exercises/src/3-lenses.md

               setMsg (ExitCode c) _ = ExitCode c
     ```

-    We could also combine the two approached together, though I'm not sure what that buys you.
+    We could also combine the two approaches together, though I'm not sure what that buys you.